Chief Data Scientist U.S. Department of State

 Josh Stanley joined Zoom in 2019 and has been a part of bringing Zoom Phone and then eventually Zoom Contact Center to market.
 Josh is now a Senior AI Specialist, focusing on GTM expansion of Zoom AI across multiple products in the Zoom platform.
 He is responsible for driving sales of Custom AI Companion and further adoption of Zoom AI Companion.
 Prior to Zoom, Josh spent 9 years at Cisco in sales, leadership, and partner development roles and previously 10 years managing different levels of a contact center with Merrill Lynch.

-CMO Avenir Technologies
+CMO Avenir Technology

 Roger Swiger is a seasoned IT Program Manager and certified PMP with over 25 years of experience leading large-scale federal technology initiatives.
 Roger currently works at Avenir Technology where he is the Chief Marketing Officer.
 He is helping bring AI and data Analytics to